peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool IsNumber { get; }

- Gets a value indicating whether this CBOR object stores a number.
+ Gets a value indicating whether this CBOR object stores a number (including infinity or a not-a-number or NaN value).
 Currently, this is true if this item is untagged and has a CBORType of Integer or FloatingPoint, or if this item has only one tag and that tag is 2, 3, 4, 5, 30, 264, 265, 268, 269, or 270 with the right data type.

    <b>Returns:</b>